stevenocchipinti/CS_Scoreboard/README.markdown

 To get up and running:
 <pre>
 bundle install
-bundle exec ruby scores.rb
+bundle exec ruby scoreboard.rb
 </pre>
 When you browse to root URL of the app it will start the daemon process in the background.
 You can check the status of the daemon with the `/daemon` path.
 You should then be redirected to the `/scores` path where the scoreboard will be displayed.

+## Adding CS-Scoreboard as a service on Linux

+If you decide you want to run this permanently on your server (such as for a dedicated gaming vps or something) there is a `wrapper.rb` script included that handles the basic `start`, `stop` and `status` commands that you can add to your system service configuration.
+This will control the Sinatra app which provides a GUI for controlling the background `daemon.rb` process.